The Secrets Lurking in a Digital-Social Utopia, Review > The Circle by Dave Eggers

 Most disturbing to me was that Mae was an entirely believable character exhibiting many characteristics of the selfie-centered society we live in today.
 I wanted Mae to be a heroine, and she had many opportunities to become one, yet she became more and more reprehensible as the novel progressed.

-Social acceptance and "participation" is of paramount importance in the Circle's ecosystem, with social ranking, "smiles" and "frowns," commentary, zings, followers, and posting pictures all integral to the company community.
+Social acceptance and "participation" are of paramount importance in the Circle's ecosystem, with social ranking, "smiles" and "frowns," commentary, zings, followers, and posting pictures all integral to the company community.

 Mae is an eager competitor.
 Yet, as she moves up the social ranks and eventually becomes totally "transparent" i.e. wearing a live-streaming camera around her neck with millions of followers and "watchers," she begins to experiences periodic episodes of a black “tear” ripping inside her.